tensorflow/community/rfcs/20210513-pluggable-profiler-for-tensorflow.md

   ```
   Due to `device_type` here is enum, we can't differentiate between multiple pluggable profilers, so we define a common device type `PLUGGABLE_DEVICE` for them, if `ProfileOptions` is configured with `PLUGGABLE_DEVICE` type, then all the registered pluggable profilers will be enabled.

-* **Plugin Profiler Initialization**
+* **Plugin Profiler Load and Initialization**

-  Core TensorFlow will load `TF_InitProfiler` from plugin's dynamic library installed under "…python_dir.../site-packages/tensorflow-plugins" and pass the handle to `InitPluginProfiler` to do initialization.
+  Core TensorFlow will load `TF_InitProfiler` from plugin's dynamic library installed under "…python_dir.../site-packages/tensorflow-plugins" and pass the address of `TF_InitProfiler` symbol to `InitPluginProfiler` to do initialization.
 Here we define a `PluginInterfaceFatory` to store all the registered pluggable profilers, all of pluggable profilers in this factory will be enabled if `device_type` in `ProfileOptions` is configured as `PLUGGABLE_DEVICE`.
   ```c++
   class PluginInterfaceFactory {
    public: